The Apache attack helicopter was previously manufactured by McDonnell Douglas, which merged into Boeing in 1997.

 The Longbow Apache carries the combination of armaments chosen for the particular mission.
 In the close support role, the helicopter carries 16 Hellfire missiles on four four-rail launchers and four air-to-air missiles.

-The Longbow Apache can effect an attack in 30 seconds.
+Longbow Apache can conduct an attack in 30 seconds.
 The radar dome is unmasked for a single radar scan and then remasked.
-The processors determine the location, speed and direction of travel of a maximum of 256 targets.
+Processors determine the location, speed and direction of travel of a maximum of 256 targets.

 Arrowhead entered production in December 2003 and the first unit was delivered to the US Army in May 2005.
-The first Arrohead system was integrated to the Apache helicopter in June 2005.
-A total of 704 US Army Apaches were to be equipped with Arrowhead by 2011.
+The first Arrowhead system was integrated to the Apache helicopter in June 2005.
 The 500th delivery was made in 2008 and the remaining deliveries were completed as scheduled.
-The US Army has also placed follow-on contracts for additional Arrowhead fittings to its fleet of Apaches, increasing the total number of Arrowhead integrations for the US Army.
+The US Army also placed follow-on contracts for additional Arrowhead fittings to its Apache attack helicopter fleet, increasing the total number of Arrowhead integrations for the US Army.

 A contract to equip the UK AH Mk1 helicopters with Arrowhead was placed in May 2005.
 The first two were delivered in November 2008 and deliveries concluded in 2010.

-US Army Longbow Apaches were to be fitted with the ITT AN/ALQ-211 SIRCM (suite of integrated radio frequency countermeasures) suite, however the availability of funding for this project is uncertain.
+US Army AH-64D Apache Longbow helicopters were to be fitted with the ITT AN/ALQ-211 SIRCM (suite of integrated radio frequency countermeasures) suite.
+However, the availability of funding for this project is uncertain.